ewagner-splunk/workarounds/README.md

 This handy little hunk of javascript allows users to toggle a particular Transmog rule in their account, which is handy for silencing a particular subset of alerts without triggering global maintenance mode during deployments or known maintenance windows.

-A valid username and password is required.
+Requires node.js and a valid VictorOps username and password.

 ### Usage